 - Anxiety and depression

 - Relationship issues

 - Sleep disorders

 - Low testosterone levels

 - Spinal cord injuries

 How can older men avoid ED?

 Your erections will be best when you’re healthy.
-Making simple lifestyle changes—like getting regular exercise, following a healthy diet, quitting smoking, getting enough sleep, and limiting your alcohol consumption—might be enough to lower your risk of ED (Ostfeld, 2021).
+Making simple lifestyle changes—like getting regular exercise, following a healthy diet, quitting smoking, getting enough sleep, and limiting your alcohol consumption—might help control the factors that can contribute to ED (Ostfeld, 2021).

-If a healthy lifestyle is not enough, your healthcare provider may recommend medications to treat your ED.
+If a healthy lifestyle is not enough, your healthcare provider may recommend medications to treat your underlying conditions, or medications to help deal with the symptoms of ED.